 1. Young investigators (senior fellows* or junior faculty) established by research programs relevant to clinical research who are without NIH R01 and R21 grant support (K awardees are encouraged to apply).

-2. Established scientists not currently focused on nutrition per se who wish to initiate studies of direct or indirect importance to nutritional problems.
+2. Established scientists not currently focused on nutrition per se who wish to initiate studies of direct or indirect importance to nutrition, metabolism or obesity.

 3. Established nutrition researchers with novel new projects distinctly removed from their currently funded research projects.